hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_mdm/mdm_expansion.md

 GET http://example.com:8000/Patient/1/$everything?_mdm=true
 ```

-The above call will perform an `$everything` operation on Patient/1, and also include all resources referred to by patients linked to Patient/1 via MDM.
+This will first lookup all Patients linked to Patient/1, and then  perform an `$everything` including all resources for these patients.

 <div class="helpWarningCalloutBox">
 One important caveat is that chaining is currently not supported when using this prefix.